Montreal-Quakers/website/_pages/greene-centre.md

 ### Scents and allergies
 * The Greene Centre is a nut-free environment.
 * We are working toward becoming a scent-reduced meeting.
-* We are conscious of allergens and dietary restrictions at potlucks.

 ### Language
 * All announcements are made both in English and in French